Skip to main content

 SET sql_stmt = CONCAT(

-'ALTER TABLE metrics ADD PARTITION ',
+'ALTER TABLE metrics REORGANIZE PARTITION p_future INTO (',

-'(PARTITION ', partition_name,
+'PARTITION ', partition_name,

-' VALUES LESS THAN (UNIX_TIMESTAMP(''', next_boundary, ''')))'
+' VALUES LESS THAN (UNIX_TIMESTAMP(''', next_boundary, ''')),',

 );